mcbeav/Finder.css/README.md

 - ### Compiling SASS
 Compile the main.scss file using any sass compiler & name the output file custom.css or use the custom.css file located in the css folder.
 ## Version
-- 1.1.0 - Fixed Styles For Mozilla Firefox
 - 1.0.0 - Initial Release

 ## Author